 Dr Mahmoodi is a Chartered Psychologist, with a PhD in Psychology (2014) from Keele University on "the experience of Shared Decision Making (SDM) for women with breast cancer".
 She has also completed a PGCE Psychology (2010), a MRes Clinical Psychology (2008) from Birmingham University, and a BSc (Hons) Psychology (2007) from Sheffield University.

-Since her studies, Neda has worked as a research fellow both at Manchester and Leeds of University School of Medicine, and across various NHS secondary care trusts in the North West, Yorkshire, and Staffordshire.
-Currently Neda is working at Leeds Beckett University as a senior lecturer in Psychology, and has collaborated with Professor Georgina Jones on working on the Cancer Fertility and Me project funded by Yorkshire Cancer.
+Since her studies, Neda has worked as a research fellow at both Manchester and Leeds Universities’ Schools of Medicine, and across various NHS secondary care trusts in the North West, Yorkshire, and Staffordshire.
+Currently Neda is working at Leeds Beckett University as a senior lecturer in Psychology and has collaborated with Professor Georgina Jones, working on the Cancer, Fertility and Me study funded by Yorkshire Cancer Research.

 Neda has a background in critical health psychology, with health research knowledge to investigate medical decision-making, and to evaluate service health interventions which help people think differently about their healthcare decisions and improve their quality of life.
 Her approach to research uses qualitative methods and combines a theoretical reworking of the way language, the ‘lived’ experience, and psychology are understood, with detailed technical analyses of empirical data using conversation and thematic analysis.
 Her research interests include shared decision-making, doctor-patient communication, quality of life measurements, and complex health intervention for behaviour change, with a special focus on oncology and women's health.